edthedev/edthedev.github.io/resume/index.md

 - Implemented development team self scanning with Accunetix.
 - Led implementation of Continuous Integration (CI/CD) pipelines on AzureDevOps to improve delivery speed, reliability, security and agility.
 - Led implementation of PowerShell Desired State Config to secure new web servers with less effort and greater reliability.
-- Led the development team to sucessfully implement ongoing 100% code review.
+- Led the development team to successfully implement ongoing 100% code review.
 - Onboarded the FirsTech and Busey infrastructure, networking and database teams to adopt source control and code review in support of infrastructure-as-code implementations.
 - Led requirements gathering and analysis to make build, buy, or open source adoption decisions, leading to roughly 1/4 million in annual savings.